pwwang/Bioinformatics-cheatsheet/README.md

 #### Alignment
 - **[bwa](http://bio-bwa.sourceforge.net/)**: BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 - **[bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)**: Bowtie 2 is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
+- **[ABRA](https://github.com/mozack/abra)**: ABRA is a realigner for next generation sequencing data.
+It uses localized assembly and global realignment to align reads more accurately, thus improving downstream analysis (detection of indels and complex variants in particular). [@Ref](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4173014/)

 #### Quality Control
 - **[ClinQC](https://sourceforge.net/projects/clinqc/)**: ClinQC is an integrated and user-friendly pipeline for quality control, filtering and trimming of Sanger and NGS sequencing data for hundred to thousands of samples/patients in a single run in clinical research.